waldronlab/data-science-seminar/week6/week6.md

 Linear Regression versus K-Nearest Neighbors
 =========================================================
 - Linear Regression is a _parametric_ approach and makes a strong assumption about the form of f(X)
-- _Non-parametric_ approaches do not make assumptions about the form of f(x) and are more flexible
+- _Non-parametric_ approaches do not make assumptions about the form of f(X) and are more flexible
 - KNN regression identifies the K training observations that are closest to the test observation
 - The optimal value for K depends on the _bias-variance_ tradeoff
 - Small values of K are most flexible which will have low bias but high variance